iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - [CreateElementWithDynamicsTool.doCreateElement]($editor-frontend) no longer takes an optional [ElementGeometryBuilderParams]($common) as it will be set on the supplied [GeometricElementProps]($common).

+Added [EditTools.registerProjectLocationTools]($editor-frontend) method.
+These tools are no longer automatically registered by [EditTools.initialize]($editor-frontend).
+Applications that wish to include these tools and also register the required [BasicManipulationCommand]($editor-backend) with [EditCommandAdmin]($editor-backend) should call this new method.

+Removal of several @alpha test tools for creating Generic:PhysicalObject class elements that didn't belong in the core package.

 ## Lock Control

 Changes to @beta [LockControl]($backend) class to make releaseAllLocks @internal.
 Should only be called internally after pushing or abandoning all changes.